takamura-research/PRISM/README.md

 The system was developed to investigate whether a locally operated RAG workflow can improve the accuracy of LLM responses to domain-specific biomedical questions while reducing dependence on cloud-based LLM services.

+## Repository Contents

+This repository contains the materials used to reproduce the evaluation reported in the associated manuscript.

+- `data/evaluation_dataset.csv`
+  Questions and reference answers used in the evaluation.

+- `data/generated_responses.csv`
+  Responses generated under the RAG and non-RAG conditions and analyzed in the study.

+- `evaluation/`
+  Code used to evaluate the generated responses and calculate the reported metrics.

+- `config/`
+  Configuration information for the local LLM and RAG system used in the experiments.

 ## System Architecture

 The basic workflow is: